gayashiva/AIR_Society/README.md

 # Workflow steps
-1. Use estimated survival duration and maximum ice volume to create AIR Index (AI) for a given location.
+1. Use representative winter and summer EB to create AIR Index (AI) for a given location.
 2. Intersect AI with demand index (DI) and supply index (SI) from [Immerzeel et al.
    (2019)](https://doi.org/10.1038/s41586-019-1822-y) to create AIR Suitability Index (ASI).

 # Key questions
 1. **How to define an AIR index (AI) from winter and summer energy balance estimates?**
-    * We have to derive a representative winter and summer energy balance.
+    * We have to derive a representative winter (WEB) and summer energy balance (SEB) using historical weather data.
 The winter EB is indicative of the freezing rate or maximum ice volume expected and the summer EB is a proxy for the survival duration or the melting rate expected.
+For example, AI = -(WEB + SEB).
+High AI either means large AIRs (High WEB) or long lasting AIRs (Low SEB).
+We could also compare this index using Ladakh's and Swiss WEB and SEB.
+We can define favourable locations as AI_{Swiss} <= AI_{location}.
+      Additionally, locations that also satisfy AI_{location} <=AI_{Swiss} can be categorised as Perrenial Ice Reservoirs (PIRs).

 2. **How to use SIs and DIs in combination with AI to quantify the AIR Suitability Index (ASI)?**
     * Regions with a high DI and with low SI would be excellent candidates.
 However, we should find a threshold/criteria for the water supply.
 SIs include four different factors for water availability: surface water (L), glacier (G), snow (G) and precipitation (P).
 I think we should target regions with high/medium L, G and S and low P. If we cross these with areas with a high DI, we will target areas where the use of AIRs would be very suitable.
 Then, by crossing this with the results of the previous analysis of climate suitability we should be able to identify the suitable areas for AIRs.

 # Data for analysis
 1. ERA5: